fabnicolas/react-native-fixed-demo/README.md

 Where `YOUR_NICKNAME` is your **Windows username**. *Too bad we can't just use `%APPDATA%`.*

 On Linux, just set the path accordingly to your Android SDK installation folder.

+## Errors related to `react-native init` that got fixed with this repository
+This section is useful if you still want to `react-native init` instead of using this repository.

 ### 3. Problems with react-native, output similar to: `Unable to resolve module 'AccessibilityInfo'`.